ItsKayraa/typhe/README.md

 ## 📝 License

-Typhe is licensed under the MIT License.
+Typhe is licensed under the GPL3 License.
 See the [LICENSE](LICENSE) file for details.